 This is a gold certificate with Abraham Lincoln on the front and it's one of the most common 500 dollar large notes.
 The 1882 $500 gold certificates weren't just printed in 1882- the government continued to print them for decades.
 Most large retail shops and online stores will have them available for sale.

-Seven different signature varieties exist for this bill.
-The exact variety that you have can make a big difference in value.
-The notes with common signature combinations will sell for a few thousand dollars.
-But rare signature combinations can sell for over six figures.
-Therefore if you have one of these bills then you'll want to get it checked out by an expert.
+There are also rare signature combinations that can sell for over six figures.
+So if you have one of these bills then you'll want to get it checked out by an expert.

 1918 $500 Federal Reserve Note

-The back design is famous and appealing to collectors.
+The back design on this bill is famous and appealing to collectors.
 The image on the back of the bill is called DeSoto Discovering The Mississippi.
 Hernando de Soto was a Spanish explorer who is credited with the discovery of the Mississippi River.

 1922 $500 Gold Certificate